AReyad/sub-strings/README.md

 - Accepts user input
 - Matches and counts dictionary words found as substrings in the input string
 - Returns results as a hash with word counts
-- Returns a message when no matches found.
+- Returns a message when no matches found

 ## Examples